 Extend Kindness, Goodness & Gentleness

 Even in conflict, treat others with the character of Christ.
 Be generous with kind words and pursue a tender heart when things get heated.
 You can do this by:

 - Choosing to see and affirm the good in each other.

 - Serving the other person by sacrificing your defenses and choosing to stay open and available.

 Become a person who uses conflict to deepen connections, not destroy connections.
 Take responsibility for your character and how you express who you are during conflict.
 Focus on your formation daily in light of Jesus and empowered by the Holy Spirit.
 I suggest you prioritize emotional maturity in your life by being mentored, seeking a spiritual director, or pursuing counseling

 If I avoid conflict, I ultimately avoid connection.
-As we engage in this type of fruitful fight, we

-  are becoming the types of people who create safe and secure connections.
-In this, your life offers

-  others the opportunity to experience the kingdom of God.
-Your character will provide the opportunity

-  for healing and reconciliation because those around you will know safety and security are available.
+As we engage in this type of fruitful fight, we are becoming the types of people who create safe and secure connections.
+In this, your life offers others the opportunity to experience the kingdom of God.
+Your character will provide the opportunity for healing and reconciliation because those around you will know safety and security are available.
 A faithful and humble heart will lead the way into fruitful fights that truly make a difference.

-  Kurt Attaway is the Associate Pastor at the Pearland Vineyard Church.
-Kurt and his wife, Lauren, are

-  enjoying life with their son Canten, daughter Emersen and son Jaden.
-Kurt and Lauren were married in
+Kurt Attaway is the Lead Pastor at the Pearland Vineyard Church.
+Kurt and his wife, Lauren, are enjoying life with their son Canten, daughter Emersen and son Jaden.
+Kurt and Lauren were married in 2006.

-  2006.
 In 2007, Kurt joined the staff at The Vineyard.
-Kurt has a Masters in Marriage and Family

-  Therapy and is a Licensed Marriage and Family Therapist (LMFT) in the State of Texas.
-While Kurt

-  thoroughly enjoys playing basketball and golf, hanging with family and friends takes the top prize

-  for favorite free time activity.
+Kurt has a Masters in Marriage and Family Therapy and is a Licensed Marriage and Family Therapist (LMFT) in the State of Texas.
+While Kurt thoroughly enjoys playing basketball and golf, hanging with family and friends takes the top prize for favorite free time activity.